kouliki/Student_Management_system-/README.md

-# Student_Management_system-
+# Student_Management_system 👩‍🎓

-A student management system is created using Java and contains the basic information like add, delete, search, update and exit with a smooth GUI built using Java Swing.

 ## Overview

-The Student Management System is a simple JavaFX-based desktop application that allows users to manage student records.
+The Student Management System is a simple JavaSwing-based desktop application that allows users to manage student records.
 Users can add, view, search, update, and delete student data using a graphical user interface.

 ## Features 🌟